netcreateorg/netcreate-2018/README.md

 All **session logs** are stored in `netcreate-2018/build/runtime/logs`.

-The **server database** is stored in `netcreate-2018/build/runtime/netcreate.loki`.
-You can copy this file to archive it.
+The **server database** is stored in `netcreate-2018/build/runtime/netcreate.loki` if you use `npm run dev` to start the server.
+You can copy this file to back it up, even while the server is running.

+The **node/edge templates** are stored in `netcreate-2018/build/runtime/netcreate.template` if you use `npm run dev` to start the server.